Journal

 Gas Safety

 All gas appliances should be checked every 10-12 months from the date of the last check by a Gas Safe Engineer.
-Different appliances may have longer or different service intervals, but we recommend getting them checked every year to ensure safety for your guests.
+Different appliances may have longer or different service intervals, but we recommend you get them checked every year to ensure the safety of your guests.

 Carbon Monoxide